bereal/AdventOfCode2020/README.md

 To be honest, I don't know why I chose it for the first day, just something that came to my mind first.
 Solving simple puzzles in Erlang may be an enternaining and useful exercise, but they don't demonstrate the reason it exists well.
 Erlang was created to develop huge distributed telecommunication system, so the language itself is just an interface to the powerful virtual machine.
-Outside of this context it looks like an old dynamically-typed functional language with weird Prolog-like syntax.
+Outside of the context when you need to handle 100500 kilorequests per millisecond and handle nuclear explosions in the datacenter gracefully it looks like an old dynamically-typed functional language with weird Prolog-like syntax.
 Which it is, but I still like it, and it matches the day 1 puzzle just well.
 Unfortunately, I've never had a real use case for it.